hide a term from the rewriter

 guards.
 To pass a hint to the theorem prover during termination

-proofs, use the :hints
+proofs, use the :hints keyword in the defun's xargs declaration.
+To

 pass a hint to the theorem prover during the guard verification of

-event and the defthm
+declaration.
+The verify-guards event and the defthm event also use

 the theorem prover.
-To pass hints to them, use the :hints
+To pass hints to them, use the :hints keyword

 argument to the event.